antoinemartin/PowerShell-Wsl-Manager/docs/usage/command-reference.md

 PARAMETERS
     -Distribution <String>
-        The distribution to get.
+        The identifier of the distribution.
 It can be an already known name:
         - Arch
         - Alpine
         - Ubuntu
+        - Debian

-        It also can be an URL (https://...) or a distribution name saved through Export-Wsl.
+        It also can be the URL (https://...) of an existing filesystem or a distribution name saved through Export-Wsl.

     -Configured [<SwitchParameter>]
         When present, returns the rootfs already configured by its configure script.

+    -Os <String>
+        Specify the OS of the LXD root filesystem to download.

+    -Release <String>
+        Specify Release (version) of the OS of the LXD root filesystem to download.

     -Destination <String>
         Destination directory where to create the distribution directory.